Multiple Imputation Through XGBoost: Introduction

-The purpose of this paper is to present a fast and automated multiple imputation procedure \texttt{mixgb}, which is based on XGBoost \citep{chen2016xgboost}, bootstrapping \citep{Efron1979} and predictive mean matching \citep{little1988missing}, with a focus on yielding statistically valid results.
-XGBoost, a fast tree boosting algorithm, has been a frequent winner in Kaggle data competitions \citep{chen2016xgboost} and has gained immense popularity because of its speed and accuracy.
-XGBoost's ability to efficiently capture complex structures of large datasets means it has great potential for automated multiple imputation.
-With bootstrapping and predictive mean matching, our proposed method can better incorporate the variability of missing data and enhance the imputation quality.
+The purpose of this paper is to present a fast and automated MI procedure \textbf{mixgb}, which is based on XGBoost \citep{Chen2016}, subsampling, and predictive mean matching \citep{Little1988}, with a focus on yielding statistically valid results.
+XGBoost, a fast tree boosting algorithm, has been a frequent winner in Kaggle data competitions \citep{Chen2016} and has gained immense popularity due to its speed and accuracy.
+XGBoost's ability to efficiently capture complex structures of large datasets means it has great potential for automated MI.
+With subsampling and predictive mean matching, our proposed method can better incorporate the variability of missing data and enhance imputation quality.

 This paper is structured as follows.
-Section \ref{sec:2} describes the proposed multiple imputation through XGBoost framework (\texttt{mixgb}) in detail.
-An overview of simulation studies on imputation performance is given in Section \ref{sec:3.1}.
-The evaluation criteria for multiple imputation implementations are presented in Section \ref{sec:3.2}.
-Simulation results are given in Section \ref{sec:3.3}, demonstrating the imputation quality of \texttt{mixgb}.
-Section \ref{sec:4} demonstrates the advantage of \texttt{mixgb} over other implementations in terms of computational efficiency, and an example using a real dataset is illustrated in Section \ref{sec:5}.
+Section \ref{sec:2} describes the proposed MI through XGBoost framework (\textbf{mixgb}) in detail.
+Section \ref{sec:3.1} provides an overview of the simulation study that we used to evaluate imputation performance.
+The evaluation criteria for MI implementations are presented in Section \ref{sec:3.2}.
+Simulation results are given in Section \ref{sec:3.3}, demonstrating the imputation quality of \textbf{mixgb}.
+Section \ref{sec:4} demonstrates the advantage of \textbf{mixgb} over other implementations in terms of computational efficiency, and Section \ref{sec:5} provides an example using a real dataset.
 Finally, discussions based on empirical results are presented in Section \ref{sec:6}.
-We implement the proposed method in our \texttt{R} package \texttt{misle} (multiple imputation through statistical learning), which is available at \url{https://github.com/agnesdeng/misle}.
+We have implemented the proposed method in our \texttt{R} \textbf{mixgb} \citep{Deng2023}, which is available at \url{https://github.com/agnesdeng/mixgb} and on CRAN.